laanwj/etna_viv/README.md

 A significant part of reverse engineering was done by intercepting command streams while running GL demos and examples.

-Command stream interception functionality moved to the [libvivhook](https://github.com/etnaviv/libvivhook) repository.
+Command stream interception functionality (`libvivhook` and `viv_interpose.so`) moved to the [libvivhook](https://github.com/etnaviv/libvivhook) repository.
+The tools to parse and dump intercepted command streams will remain in this repository.

 Command stream dumper
 ----------------------